Todd Gilliland

 Todd Jeremey Gilliland (born May 15, 2000) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Cup Series, driving the No. 38/36 Ford Mustang for Front Row Motorsports and the No. 15 Mustang for Rick Ware Racing.
-He is the son of NASCAR driver and team owner David Gilliland.
+He competes full-time in the NASCAR Cup Series, driving the No. 34 Ford Mustang Dark Horse for Front Row Motorsports.
+He is the son of NASCAR driver and Tricon Garage owner David Gilliland.

 Racing career

 Early career

-Gilliland first started driving when he was three years old; his parents purchased a pink (later repainted to black) Barbie corvette with modified pedals and an additional battery to increase its speed.
+Gilliland first started driving when he was three years old; his parents purchased a pink (later repainted to black) Barbie Corvette with modified pedals and an additional battery to increase its speed.
 Afterwards, he began driving a quarter midget on a neighborhood dirt track.
 Two years later, he started racing competitively, but stopped for two years at the decision of his father.
-In 2012, he won championships in the North Carolina Quarter Midget Association, USAC World Formula National Quarter Midget Championship and on the West Coast; he concluded his quarter midget career with 34 wins.
+In 2012, he won championships in the North Carolina Quarter Midget Association, USAC World Formula National Quarter Midget Championship, and on the West Coast; he concluded his quarter midget career with 34 wins.
 The following year, he started limited late model racing, running three races.
 In 2014, he won his first limited late model race from the pole position at Ace Speedway.
 Later in the year, he won his first late model race at Southern National Motorsports Park.